 The West Midlands Police Museum houses one of the most comprehensive police collections in the UK, from Peaky Blinders-style custody photographs to items of uniform and equipment.
 Thanks to NLHF funding, the museum's new home in the iconic Steelhouse Lane Lock-up will open in April 2022 with new displays and a busy community engagement programme.
 I am supporting the evaluation of the project.

 Funding from the National Lottery Heritage Fund has enabled Burton Constable in the East Riding of Yorkshire to develop ambitious plans for increasing organisational 'resilience' through new sources of income, audience development and strengthened governance.
-In the final stages of the project, I am helping the director, trustees and staff team articulate what the project has achieved in a summative evaluation report for NLHF.
+In the final stages of the project, I helped the director, trustees and staff team articulate what the project has achieved in a summative evaluation report for NLHF.

 British Glass Foundation

 Plans are underway for an exciting new museum dedicated to the history of glass-making on the site of the former Stuart Crystal factory in Stourbridge.
 My role is to help the director and team prepare an evaluation framework and report for the project's main funder, the National Lottery Heritage Fund.

 Selby Abbey has secured a Resilient Heritage grant to develop new approaches to community engagement, fundraising and local partnerships.
 I am supporting the Community Engagement Coordinator with additional consultation and informal advice about the evaluation of the project.

 In 2019 the Wentworth Woodhouse Preservation Trust secured development funding from the National Lottery Heritage Fund to realise key elements of its masterplan for this magnificent historic house between Rotherham and Barnsley.
 I evaluated the development phase of the project and put in place a framework that will be carried forward into the delivery of the capital scheme.